They had 1 career AB, 1 career hit. Nothing else.

 But Tupman didn’t work his entire baseball life for one shot of special.

-“It was like crack,” he says.
+“It was like crack,” he said.
 “I wanted more.
 I wasn’t satisfied.”

 It’s hard to be satisfied when you have to explain to the uninitiated why you didn’t make millions of dollars playing pro ball.
 And when you know -- and other people know -- that your own slip-ups contributed to your curtailed career.

 So Tupman does not dwell on the experience.
-He’s a personal trainer now.
+He became a personal trainer.
 All that’s left of his baseball career are a couple of Rubbermaid containers of memorabilia to pass on to his daughters, Gwen and Pippa.
 His only connection to the game is the 14-and-under travel team he coaches, and, even there, he’s more interested in teaching fundamentals than uncovering the next big leaguer from New Hampshire.